-Shoot Around the Goal

-Purpose: To evaluate the athlete's shooting accuracy and power as well as the athlete's ability to score goals from any angle, given a time constraint.

-Equipment: floor hockey stick, 5 pucks, tape, stopwatch, goal.

-Description: Athlete takes one shot on goal from five different spots around the goal.
+- 9.1 Shoot Around the Goal - 9.1.1 Purpose: To evaluate the athlete's shooting accuracy and power as well as the athlete's ability to score goals from any angle, given a time constraint. - 9.1.2 Equipment: floor hockey sticks, five pucks, tape, stopwatch, goal. - 9.1.3 Description: Athlete takes one shot on goal from five different spots around the goal.
 These spots are located at the end points of five 6-meter long rays which start from a common point at the center of the goal line.
-Each ray is drawn such that it creates a 30 degree angle with the goal line extended or with a previously drawn ray.
-The athlete has a 10 second time limit to shoot all the pucks.
-One puck shall be at each spot before the athlete starts shooting.

-Scoring: Each puck which completely crosses the goal line into the goal is worth five points.
+Each ray is drawn such that it creates a 30-degree angle with the goal line extended or with a previously drawn ray.
+The athlete has a 10-second time limit to shoot all the pucks.
+One puck shall be at each spot before the athlete starts shooting. - 9.1.4 Scoring: Each puck which completely crosses the goal line into the goal is worth five points.
 The score is the total of the five shots; 25 points maximum.
-(If a puck is deflected from entering the goal by a previously shot puck and the official believes it would have been a goal, then the full 5 points may be awarded).
+(If a puck is deflected from entering the goal by a previously shot puck and the official believes it would have been a goal, then the full 5 points may be awarded). - 9.1.5 Diagram:

-Pass

-Purpose: To evaluate the athlete's control and accuracy when passing the puck.

-Equipment: floor hockey stick, puck, tape, marker cones.

-Description: Athlete makes five passes from behind a line.
-Athlete tries to pass the puck between two cones (one meter apart) which are placed 8 meters from the passing line.
+- 9.2 Pass - 9.2.1 Purpose: To evaluate the athlete's control and accuracy when passing the puck. - 9.2.2 Equipment: floor hockey sticks, puck, tape, marker cones. - 9.2.3 Description: Athlete makes five passes from behind a line.
+Athlete tries to pass the puck between two cones (1 meter apart) which are placed 8 meter from the passing line.

-Scoring: Each time the puck completely crosses the line between the two cones, the athlete shall be awarded five points.
+- 9.2.4 Scoring: Each time the puck completely crosses the line between the two cones, the athlete shall be awarded five points.
 If the puck hits the cone and completely crosses the line, the athlete shall be awarded three points.
-The athlete's total score is the sum of the scores from the five passes; 25 points maximum.
+The athlete's total score is the sum of the scores from the five passes; 25 points maximum. - 9.2.5 Diagram: